Skip to main content

 These advisories are not legally enforceable federal standards.
 They are meant to provide drinking water system operators, as well as state and other agencies responsible for overseeing these systems, with information on the health risks of these chemicals, so they can take appropriate actions to protect their residents.

-In March of 2023, the EPA announced proposed drinking water standards for some PFAS, which, if enacted, would set legally enforceable maximum contaminant levels (MCLs) for 6 PFAS in drinking water:
+As of April of 2024, the EPA has finalized drinking water standards for some PFAS, which set legally enforceable maximum contaminant levels (MCLs) for these PFAS in drinking water:

 • PFOA: 4 ppt